smomara/smomara.github.io/index.md

 omarams [at] cua [dot] edu

-I'm a Student Researcher, Software Engineer Intern, Computer Science Student, and Student-Athlete constantly learning and building.
+I'm a computer science student, software engineer intern, and student-athlete.
+I am constantly learning and building.

-This site is where I maintain lists of my favorite books, essays, and other resources.
-It helps me keep track of them, but maybe you'll find something useful here too.
+This site contains a list of books, essays, and resources I find useful or interesting and want to keep track of.
+You might something helpful here too.

 Feel free to have a look around.